 14. Website Integration

-A website refresh is the perfect time to find ways to save admin time and improve customer service.
+A website refresh is a perfect time to find ways to save admin time and improve customer service.

 In summary, the above information highlights the most important and most common signs to look out for when you want to know if your site is becoming “old hat”.
 Although there may be other signals that you need a website update, there should be enough here to guide you on the right path.

-If you would like advice on your current website please feel free to contact your local experts at Granite 5 Ltd.
+If you would like advice on any aspect of this article please feel free to contact the team at Granite 5 Ltd.